-They also offered blind spot monitoring on these models, which was quite early for this technology.
+Volvo also offered blind spot monitoring on these models, which was quite early for this technology.
 In addition, there was a heartbeat monitor that could detect if someone was still in your car after the alarm had gone off.
-In all, the safety and security on the second-generation was the main attraction point.
+In all, the safety and security of the second generation was the main attraction point.

 Volvo S80 2007; Volvo S80 2008 - Prices

-For the 2008 S80 model, according to Edmunds estimates, you can expect to pay anywhere from $3,121 to $6,148.
-The addition of the turbocharged 6-cylinder engine for the 2008 model year made a difference in desirability, even though overall the design improvements were still never enough to make either this or the 2007 model --- or models that came later on --- aesthetically competitive with the likes of BMW, for instance.
+For the 2008 S80 model, according to Edmunds, you can expect to pay anywhere from $3,121 to $6,148.
+The addition of the turbocharged 6-cylinder engine for the 2008 model year made a difference in desirability.

 Summing Up: Volvo S80 - A Safe Set of Wheels, If Nothing Else

-When it comes down to it, those who might still be looking at used models now are mostly attracted by the many safety features on the car.
-It makes a great, affordable family car, especially when you factor in the depreciation.
+Those looking at used S80s now are attracted mainly by the many safety features of the car.
+It makes a great, affordable family vehicle, especially when you factor in the depreciation.
 With heavy depreciation, models from as recently as 2016 can be snapped up for $20,000.
-Back in 2016 when it was new, the MSRP was at least $43,450 for the most basic model.
-That’s a lot of depreciation in just 5 years.
+In 2016, when it was new, the MSRP was at least $43,450 for the most basic model.
+That's a lot of depreciation in just a few years.

-In essence, it remained a safe set of wheels for those who want a reliable and safe bargain.
-If you’re chasing something with a little more visual appeal, then you might look elsewhere like the BMW 5 Series.
+It remains a safe set of wheels for those who want a reliable and secure bargain.
+If you're chasing something with a little more visual appeal, you might look elsewhere, like the pre-owned BMW 5 Series.